madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Lubuntu 16.10

 Lubuntu 16.10 [update](https://wiki.ubuntu.com/YakketyYak/ReleaseNotes) went ok.
-For the u41-70 machine, 16.10 seems to work better and there no freezes.
+For the u41-70 machine, 16.10 seems to work better and there are no freezes.
 I was affected by a [dns bug](https://bugs.launchpad.net/ubuntu/+source/network-manager/+bug/1633912) and commented out `#dns=dnsmasq` in `/etc/NetworkManager/NetworkManager.conf`.
 DNS is handled now by `systemd-resolve`.

 ##High DPI